www.RogerWendell.com

 and the Morse Express Chirstmas key

-As an amateur radio operator I used Q signals extensively while operating CW (Morse code) on the amateur bands.
+As an amateur radio operator I use Q signals extensively while operating CW (Morse code) on the amateur bands.
 An odd aspect of Q Signals is that they're also used in voice communications, sometimes helping a bit with language barriers.
 However, I'm a bit skeptical since operators speaking the same language can communicate more effectively by saying something like, "I have four messages for you," rather than repeating "QTC4, QTC4," - etc. - just my opinion, of course!

-Z Signals (The Z code) were developed shortly after the creation of the Q code and was widely used in commerce, military, and maritime operations.
+Z Signals (The Z code) were developed shortly after the creation of the Q code and were widely used in commerce, military, and maritime operations.
 As a Coast Guard Radioman I used a lot of "Z" signals in addition to the "Q" signals I grew accustomed to as an amateur radio operator in my early teens.
 As for the Z signals themselves, I've listed a bunch of them further down this page...

 - Roger J. Wendell